hexbatch/apple-core/v1/docs/core-overview.md

 Actions can be used to change own parent or other thing's values (so token or the token sets the token is in) (permission apply).

 Actions can be used to set rules for creation of a token
-    To disallow creation, each token starts with a created attribute whose value must be truthful, if this value is false, then the token is not saved and creation fails.
+* To disallow creation, each token starts with a created attribute whose value must be truthful, if this value is false, then the token is not saved and creation fails.
-    Creation rate limiting is handled by the creation actions script_state
+* Creation rate limiting is handled by the creation actions script_state

 Rate limiting is scripts running on token set changes, or lifecycle changes

 Multiple actions can listen to the same lifecycle changes or other conditions.
-    So, to rate limit token creation and charge someone have two actions.
-One to limit and one to charge (need to figure out how to set up value transfers from one user/token attribute to another)
+* So, to rate limit token creation and charge someone have two actions.
+One to limit and one to charge
+* But, this can also be the same action

+An inheritance chain will run the actions from the ancestors to the current
+  * if any action fails, then there will be a db rollback, and nothing is saved

+When setting a charge, if there are not enough tokens in the source token set, the action will fail
+ * The charge will only happen if the script returns a truthful value to the target attribute

 Lifecycle for attributes:
-creation
+* creation
-owner-change
+* owner-change
-token-set addition
+* token-set addition
-token-set removal
+* token-set removal

     so an action: